qualcomm-yuanjiey/linux-sheepdog/README.md

 * The principle and how-to can be found on [this](https://confluence.qualcomm.com/confluence/display/LK/Linux+Kernel+Test+Tool) confluence page.
 * This tool was designed to verify upstream kernels on different physical platforms.
 * It can implement syncing, making patches, compiling, flashing and verification automatically.
-* Two parts of this tool can be used either unified or seperately.
+* Two parts of this tool can be used either unified or separately.

 # Terms